MaliwanDynamics/maliwandynamics.github.io/_posts/2024/2024-09-14-Jekyll-syntax-highlight.md

 ### Install Rouge

-With Jekyll installed there is a high probability you also have the rouge gem installed.
+With Jekyll installed there is a high probability you also have the Rouge gem installed.
 If not, you can install it and add it to the Gemfile as needed.

 ```ruby
 gem ‘rouge’